 B.S., Marmara University (Turkey), 2004

-“Hidden Extremal Dependence and Implications for Portfolio Risk.”
+“Hidden Tail Dependence in International Stock Markets and Implications for Portfolio Optimization” (with H. Inanoglu)

 “Value at Risk Prediction for Emerging Market Stock Indices.”
 Applied Research Seminars, Federal Reserve Bank of Richmond, Richmond, VA, July 2011.